redconfetti/redconfetti.github.io/_posts/2012-09-18-ruby-coloured-glasses.md

 tags: []
 comments: []
 ---
-<p>I'm sorry Taryn.
+I'm sorry Taryn.
 My friend just pointed <a href="http://rubyglasses.blogspot.com/" target="_blank">your site</a> out to me.
 I swear it was a coincidence.
-I like your background by the way.</p>
+I like your background by the way.